shawn-mcadam/LUST/README.md

 # LUST
 `LUST` (Lookup Special Tables) is a C++ library of special functions implemented using `FunC` lookup tables.

 This library provides LUTs for long double, double, and float for each of its special functions.
-These tables are built with a relative pointwise error tolerance `tol = std::numeric_limits<T>::epsilon` (where $T\in{float, double, long double}$).
+These tables are built with a relative pointwise error tolerance `tol = std::numeric_limits<T>::epsilon` (where `T\in{float, double, long double}`).

 See _website_ for a listing of every special function we support.